 Let me go through your funnel as a secret shopper and I’ll give you a full report on how I believe you can optimize your funnel.

-I’m so confident in fact, you only pay after results.
+I’m so confident in fact, while we’ll agree the fee upfront, you’ll only pay after you get the results.

 WordPress is a hugely flexible solution that can be the answer to all sorts of business requirements.
 Working out how to make it work your specific needs isn’t always straightforward though.